Hopen111/HopenRXRTools/README.md

  ## Photo Information

  You will be asked for when the photos were taken.
-There are no abbreviations available on this question unlike the page creation date a few questions above near the begining.
+There are no abbreviations available on this question unlike the page creation date a few questions above near the beginning.

  You must type in something like these examples: